 Use case 5: Technical knowledge retrieval

 The problem: In most B2B organisations, operational knowledge is distributed across documents, systems, tribal expertise, and individual working memory.
-When a team member needs to answer a technical question - product specification, compliance requirement, historical project precedent - they may spend 30 to 90 minutes locating, cross-referencing, and verifying the answer.
+When a team member needs to answer a technical question, product specification, compliance requirement, historical project precedent, they may spend 30-90 minutes locating, cross-referencing, and verifying the answer.
 The knowledge exists.
 Accessing it reliably is the problem.
+The cost is not just the time of the person searching.
+It is the dependency on the person who knows where to look, which creates a single point of failure that becomes visible every time that person leaves, goes on leave, or is unavailable.

-The outcome: A deployment Graph Digital built for a Fortune 500 client indexed 1.9 petabytes of data - 60 million files - into a retrieval-ready intelligence system.
+The outcome: A deployment Graph Digital built for a Fortune 500 client indexed 1.9 petabytes of data, 60 million files, into a retrieval-ready intelligence system.
 The client saved approximately $2.2 million annually by replacing manual knowledge curation with structured retrieval.
+[Source: Graph Digital, first-party, 2019, client anonymous.]
 The principle has not changed.
 The technology has.
 The agentic AI use case has been production-viable for longer than most organisations realise.

 Agentic process automation

-Operational approvals - budget requests, procurement sign-offs, project stage gates - frequently move through email threads, shared documents, and informal communication chains.
+Operational approvals, budget requests, procurement sign-offs, project stage gates, frequently move through email threads, shared documents, and informal communication chains.
 An agentic process automation system replaces the coordination overhead: routing requests to the correct approver, checking approval criteria against pre-defined thresholds, tracking status, and escalating when a request is overdue.
-The use case is well-proven in environments where the approval logic is documented and consistent.
-It stalls where approvals follow informal rules that vary by person or context.

 What it required: The approval logic must be formally documented before the build.
-The most common failure mode is building an approval routing agent in an organisation that approves things inconsistently: the agentic process automation agent cannot determine the correct approver without asking a human, defeating the purpose.
+The most common failure mode is building an approval routing agent in an organisation that approves inconsistently.
+The agent cannot determine the correct approver without asking a human, defeating the purpose.

 Customer escalation routing

 Inbound customer issues arrive across channels at variable volume and carry different urgency signals.
-The customer escalation routing agent classifies the issue type, applies priority criteria, and routes to the appropriate team - before any human has read the request.
+A routing agent classifies the issue type, applies priority criteria, and routes to the appropriate team before any human has read the request.
 The value is speed and consistency of routing, not resolution.
 Resolution remains human.

-What it required: The classification taxonomy - what types of issues exist and what priority rules apply to each - must be agreed before the build.
+What it required: The classification taxonomy, what types of issues exist and what priority rules apply to each, must be agreed before the build.
+Teams that have not formalised their escalation criteria discover through the build that they handle the same issue type differently on different days.

 Document review and extraction

 Contracts, RFPs, specifications, and compliance documents require structured information to be extracted before they can be processed.
-The document extraction agent reads the document, pulls the named fields - payment terms, liability clauses, expiry dates, compliance requirements - and populates a structured record.
+An extraction agent reads the document, pulls the named fields, payment terms, liability clauses, expiry dates, compliance requirements, and populates a structured record.
 Human review confirms and signs off.

-What it required: The extraction schema - what fields to pull from what document types - must be defined in advance.
+What it required: The extraction schema, what fields to pull from what document types, must be defined in advance.
+Organisations that have not standardised their document formats encounter a harder problem: the agent performs well on clean documents and degrades on legacy formats.

 Onboarding orchestration

 Employee and client onboarding involves sequences of steps across multiple systems and departments.
-The onboarding orchestration agent tracks each sequence, triggers the relevant steps, follows up on incomplete tasks, and surfaces blockers to a named owner.
+An orchestration agent tracks each sequence, triggers the relevant steps, follows up on incomplete tasks, and surfaces blockers to a named owner.
 The agent coordinates; humans complete the steps.

 Procurement monitoring

 Supplier pricing, delivery performance, contract renewal dates, and market rate movements require continuous attention that most procurement teams cannot sustain manually.
-The procurement monitoring agent tracks these signals against pre-defined thresholds and surfaces alerts when action may be required.
+A monitoring agent tracks these signals against pre-defined thresholds and surfaces alerts when action may be required.

 What every surviving agentic AI deployment had in common